-MUSAS Perú, Women’s Initiative for Sexual Health, is a progressive queer organization whose mission is to educate and empower people, both patients and sexual health providers, on sexuality, gender, and sexual and reproductive health issues that concern women and the LGTBI community.
+MUSAS Perú, Women’s Initiative for Sexual Health, is a progressive queer organization whose mission is to educate and empower people, both patients and sexual health providers, on sexuality, gender, and sexual and reproductive health issues that concern women and the LBGTIQ community.

 MUSAS Perú envisions a world where people have access to information about their sexual and reproductive health to make empowered choices.
-We envision a world where women and LGTBI people feel safe, enjoy the same rights as others, and receive respectful, quality sexual health care.
+We envision a world where women and LBGTIQ people feel safe, enjoy the same rights as others, and receive respectful, quality sexual health care.

 • Reach out to the most disenfranchised communities in Perú